nemo0622/pokeemerald-expansion/README.md

         - Péntepetal City ("Five-petal City") - name inspired by the Wild Pansy / Violet, which is a major lesbian/queer symbol with 5 petals.
 City obviously on island inspired by Lesbos
             - Questline unlocking Eternal Flower Floette
             - Major Cabin Decor shops!
 Ways here to unlock many poké dolls?
             - Wishing Star mart location could be here too!
-Makes sense to make it late-ish in game
+Makes sense to make it late-ish in game (~after Gym 5/6)
-                - Make sure to add some wishing stars on the ground across the region before here though
+            - POKéMON CONTEST HALL could be located here!
+(Implement Pokémon with Ribbons get slight stat boost)
         - The Pollen Road - route east of Péntepetal City, home to many Tropius, Roselia, and Lileep
         - Davosian Strait - ocean route heading north of the Pollen Road (name inspired by Ser Davos Seaworth)
             - Only place where Dhelmise can be fished up!